 By Usha Sanyal

-Best leaders & notable people books
+Similar leaders & notable people books

+Performance of this prayer brings about in man’s heart patience and firmness” (Troll, 1978: 182).
+But he held that it did not change one’s predetermined destiny.
 The concept of intercession and mediation between man and God were thus also denied.
 Sayyid Ahmad Khan’s reformist ideas were intimately connected with the political context of late nineteenth-century British India.
 He came from a family which had been associated with Mughal rule, and he keenly felt the loss of that rule.
 In his view, Muslims had lost out to the British because they had failed to keep up with the scientific progress of the West and had allowed their practice of the faith to lapse as well.

 Ahmad Riza Khan (Makers of the Muslim World) by Usha Sanyal